artpods56/artpods56/README.md

             "name": "TEDxLublin Website",
             "description": "A website I created from scratch for the TEDxLublin event that took place in 2024", "technologies": [
-                "Docker",
-                "Django",
-                "Bootstrap5",
-                "NGINX",
-                "Umami"
+                "Docker", "Django", "Bootstrap5", "NGINX", "Umami"
             ]
         },
         {
             "name": "AttireKeeper",
             "description": "An inventory management web app I created for myself, specifically to be more productive and to utilize some AI tools I found useful and interesting.
-The app features all necessary CRUD operations and tools like item templates and background removal.", "technologies": [
+The app features all necessary CRUD operations and tools like item templates, background removal and image augmentation.", "technologies": [
-                "Docker",
-                "Django",
-                "Bootstrap5",
-                "PostgreSQL",
-                "FastAPI",
-                "Pytorch",
-                "CUDA Toolkit"
+                "Docker", "Django", "HTML", "JavaScript", "Ajax", "Bootstrap5", "PostgreSQL", "FastAPI", "Pytorch", "CUDA Toolkit"
             ]
         }
     ],